 And what could be better than hiking deep into remote moorland and spending a night under the stars with a small group of friends, or by yourself?
-When the last light of day fades, revealing the twinkling galaxy above your grassy pillow, wild campers can experience a sense of solitude, silence and an incredible at-oneness with nature that is completely unrivaled.
+When the last light of day fades, revealing the twinkling galaxy above your grassy pillow, wild campers can experience a sense of solitude, silence and an incredible at-oneness with nature that is completely unrivalled.

-The hikes take you to many of the most-prized tors within the national park, including: Hound Tor, an awe-inspiring granite outcrop that affords magnificent views over Dartmoor; Bowerman's Nose, the most peculiar of all the outcrops; Hound Tor Medieval Village and Hound Tor Rocks; Haytor Rocks, the most photographed tor in the national park; the mystical stone circles of Grey Wethers and Fernworthy; plus lots more.
+The hikes take you to many of the most-prized tors within the national park including: Hound Tor, an awe-inspiring granite outcrop that affords magnificent views over Dartmoor; Bowerman's Nose, the most peculiar of all the outcrops; Houndtor Medieval Village and Hound Tor Rocks; Haytor Rocks, the most photographed tor in the national park; the mystical stone circles of Grey Wethers and Fernworthy; plus lots more.

 If you intend to travel via car to undertake any of these expeditions, you will need to plan ahead as you are not allowed to park on roadsides within the national park boundaries and car parks only offer 24-hour tickets maximum.
 A good option would be to book a hotel or hostel for a night—either before the expedition, after, or both—that allows you to park with them for the duration of the wild camping trip.
+You can also catch buses around, particularly to Haytor.

 If you plan to arrive via public transport, Exeter St David's train station offers direct links to Bristol, London, Birmingham and further afield.
 From Exeter, the 173 bus has regular services to Chagford, a market town within the national park that affords good public transport links.

 Finally, planning and preparation is essential for wild camping expeditions.
 This includes having the right equipment and navigational skills and knowing where you can camp.
-The best resource for checking where wild camping is permitted is the interactive camping map, which you can view via dartmoor.gov.uk/about-us/about-us-maps/new-camping-map.
+The best resource for checking where wild camping is permitted is the interactive camping map, which you can view via dartmoor.gov.uk/about-us/about-us-maps/camping-map.

 Avoid camping in the following areas: